 Overview of psyllid biodiversity by geographic area.
 Sunburst diagrams show the distribution of species diversity by family with the approximate number of described species per region.
 The geographic distribution summary is based on 4,468 geographic species records from the Psyl'list database (100) (146 records without geographic data were excluded).
 It is notable that these estimates have inherent biases due to uneven distribution of resources for discovering and characterizing insect biodiversity.
 For several decades, there have been calls to address this taxonomic impediment and to put even a fraction of the resources and funds put toward discovering other planets into increasing our understanding of taxonomy and knowledge of species diversity on this planet (112).
 However, this grand biological challenge has been addressed more successfully by some nations than others.
 Notably, over the past several decades, China has dedicated an impressive effort to the discovery and description of new species (78).
 These efforts are evident across all organism groups and can be seen for psyllid taxonomy in the comparatively large chart representing the Temperate Asia region.
-Although China includes regions of high species diversity, these are not considered more diverse than the regions of South America and Africa that have much smaller charts due to the relatively reduced taxonomic effort.

-species on the same host (Section 4.1).
-There is also evidence of niche partitioning between psyllids and other Sternorrhyncha groups (e.g., aphids).
+Although China includes regions of high species diversity, these are not considered more diverse than the regions of South America and the same host (Section 4.1).
+There is also evidence of niche partitioning between psyllids and other Sternorrhyncha groups (aphids).
 Host-mediated competition between psyllids and other Sternorrhyncha lineages may have influenced the evolution and host specificity of these lineages (99).
 These hypotheses can now be tested more rigorously with the recent publication of robust Psylloidea phylogenies (9, 106), especially in the context of updated regional vascular plant phylogenies.